9 Best Short Treks in Nepal for Beginners

 • Adventurous hillside road driving experience

-• Acknowledgment of Tamang culture, tradition, and activities
+• acknowledgement of Tamang culture, tradition, and activities

 • Eye-captivating mountain views from Nagthali